chrisgoringe/cg-use-everywhere/README.md

 # v3 - 10th October 2023

+## Installing

+Use Comfy Manager.
+If you really want to do it manually, just clone this repository in your custom_nodes directory.

 ## Anything Everywhere (start here!)

 The `Anything Everywhere` node has a single input, initially labelled 'anything'.
 Connect anything to it (directly - not via a reroute), and the input name changes to match the input type.
 Disconnect and it goes back to 'anything'.